-Associate or Full Professor in Experimental Quantum Information Science
+Associate or Full Professor in Experimental Quantum Information Science or Engineering

-The Institute for Quantum Computing (IQC) and the Faculty of Science at the University of Waterloo (UW) is seeking an exceptional scholar and researcher for a senior hire at the Associate or Full Professor level, with an anticipated start date of September 1, 2020.
+The Institute for Quantum Computing (IQC), the Faculty of Science and the Faculty of Engineering at the University of Waterloo (UW) is seeking an exceptional scholar and researcher for a senior hire at the Associate or Full Professor level, with an anticipated start date of September 1, 2021.

 A PhD, demonstrated evidence of running a world-class research program in experimental quantum information science and technology, a clear vision of the future impact of quantum technology, and effective teaching are required.
 Responsibilities include the supervision of graduate students and teaching at the undergraduate and graduate levels.
 Based on qualifications, a salary range of $175,000 to $250,000 will be considered.
 Negotiations beyond this salary range will be considered for exceptionally qualified candidates.
 IQC, UW and the Canada First Research Excellence Fund program Transformative Quantum Technologies (TQT) are committed to providing an exceptional startup package to enable the establishment of an experimental effort capable of achieving breakthrough discoveries.
 The search is open to all areas of experimental quantum information.

-All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

-Three reasons to apply: https://uwaterloo.ca/faculty-association/why-waterloo
+Three reasons to apply: https://uwaterloo.ca/faculty-association/why-waterloo.